Medical Advances In The Last 20 Years

 Gene Editing Technologies

-One of the most transformative advancements in medicine is the development of gene editing technologies, particularly CRISPR-Cas9.
+Among the most transformative advancements in medicine is the development of gene editing technologies, particularly CRISPR-Cas9.
 CRISPR, short for Clustered Regularly Interspaced Short Palindromic Repeats, allows scientists to precisely edit DNA sequences, offering potential cures for genetic diseases.

 How CRISPR Works